 Mr. Bilson has also been involved in other states’ efforts to legalize greywater irrigation.

 Proprietary systems across the West

-From 1990 until now, Steve Bilson has worked only on greywater irrigation related projects, ranging from simple residential systems saving a few hundred dollars in water annually to sophisticated commercial systems saving tens of thousands of dollars in water and wastewater costs annually.
+From 1990 until now, Steve Bilson has worked only on greywater irrigation related projects, ranging from simple residential systems saving a few hundred dollars in water annually to sophisticated commercial systems saving tens of thousands of dollars in water and tens of thousands of dollars in wastewater costs annually.

-For years, he was the Responsible Managing Employee for ReWater®’s landscape contractor’s license #798547 and provided hands-on supervision of numerous residential and commercial landscaping projects.
+For years, he was the Responsible Managing Employee for ReWater®’s landscape contractor’s license #798547 and provided hands-on supervision of numerous residential and commercial landscaping projects all using greywater.

-He is responsible for more permitted greywater irrigation systems in California than everyone else combined.
-He’s helped clients as philosophically diverse as the Natural Resources Defense Council to the US Marine Corps with landscapes as diverse as desert to almost tropical.
+He is responsible for more permitted/legal greywater irrigation systems in California than everyone else combined.
+Along the way, he’s helped clients as philosophically diverse as the Natural Resources Defense Council to the US Marine Corps with landscapes as diverse as desert to almost tropical.

 Lately, this award winning innovator has been formally educating and consulting with architects, engineers, builders, plumbers, and landscaping professionals working on greywater-irrigated projects, sometimes backed up with harvested rain, across the arid West.
 Many of these single-family and multi-family projects are now LEED Platinum or Gold certified.